codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

 Make sure the certificate and the provisioning profile types match.

 ###### Missing entitlements in the Apple Developer portal
-In case of getting errors about an existing provisioning profile's missing entitlements, one can be added or updated by finding and editing the profile in **Apple Developer portal > Certificates, identifier & profiles > Identifiers**.
-Alternatively, it can be done in Xcode under **Signing&Capabilities** of the given target.
+In case of getting errors about an existing provisioning profile's missing entitlements, you can add or update the entitlements by finding and editing the profile in **Apple Developer portal > Certificates, identifier & profiles > Identifiers**.
+Alternatively, it can be done in Xcode under **Signing & Capabilities** of the given target.

 When building a Flutter project, a similar error could be thrown due to a couple of other reasons:

     > Code Signing Error: "Runner" requires a provisioning profile with the Push Notifications feature.
 Select a provisioning profile in the Signing & Capabilities editor.

-1. Setting up code signing settings on Xcode project step is missing
+1. Setting up code signing settings on Xcode project step is missing.
+Double check if **xcode-project use-profiles** step is missing.
 2. Export options are not valid in the project.
+It can be configured by adding **--export-options-plist=/Users/builder/export_options.plist** to the build command.

 ###### iOS scheme not specified for the `archive` action of an Xcode build